 Learning Objectives: After attending this program in full, participants will be able to:

-- Recognize and discuss the range of adult dilemmas that reflect childhood development.
+- Recognize and discuss 3 kinds of adult dilemmas that reflect developmental needs within a dyad.

 Dr. Hallie Kushner earned a Ph.D. from the University of Chicago’s interdisciplinary Department of Comparative Human Development, where she was exposed to the twists and turns of overlapping, conflicting, or otherwise colliding theories about developmental normality, health, and healing.
 She completed her internship and postdoctoral fellowship at Pennsylvania Hospital.
 In addition to private practice, Dr. Kushner continues to work psychoanalytically with diverse patient populations at Drexel University College of Medicine’s Center City Clinic.

 Beebe, B. (2010).
 Mother-infant research informs mother-infant treatment.
 Clinical Social Work Journal, 38, 17-36.